nmmmnu/HM4/README.md

 - Second it need to store new value - this is same as **SET** or **DEL**
 - Total complexity wouldb "2 * Mem + Disk"

+---
+### Atomic queues

+HM4 supports **atomic queues**.
+Supported commands are **SADD** and **SPOP**.

+Each queue is stored as several keys stored continious.

+- Control key - same name as queue name.
+If queue name is "q", then the control key is also "q".
+This key may or may not exists.
+- Data keys - each key name is same as queue name + current time with microseconds.
+If queue name is "q", one of the data keys could be "q62fabbc0.000490be".
+  "62fabbc0" was current time, "000490be" were current microseconds.

+How it works: (Example keys "q" and "q62fabbc0.000490be" will be used)

+- When a value is pushed in the queue, e.g. **SADD**, the system just set key such example key "q62fabbc0.000490be".

+Since current time with microseconds is as good as UUID, no collision can happen.

+- When a value is removed from the queur, e.g. **SPOP**, the system search for control key "q".

+If control key is present, it is read.
+It contains the last removed key from the queue.
+Then new search is made to retrieve the "head" of the queue.

+If control key is not present, this means that the search is positioned to the "head" of the queue.